demisto/content-docs/docs/integrations/context-and-outputs.md

 | 100 | alert1 |
 | 200 | alert2 |

-*Context - The way it stored in incident context*
+*Context Data - The way it is stored in the incident context data*
 ```json
 {
   "PrismaCompute": {